gnolang/gnonative/examples/UnityClient/README.md

 ```
 In the `Start()` function, we initialize the gRPC client with the gRPC Web protocol and use the default GnoNative port.
 In the `OnHello()` function, we do the `Hello` gRPC call and set the result into the `Text` object.
-This function can be trigger by a button for example.
+This function can be triggered by a button for example.

 Save the modifications and go back to Unity.